AndersenLab/WormGrowth-CQuB/README.md

 The processed.csv file contains data for each measured worm.
 The Summarized.csv file contains summarized data for each well.

+### code directory
+R scrpipts used to process data and to generate plots.

+### plots_tables directory
+Plots and tables

 ## Assay